watermint/toolbox/docs/guides/dropbox-business.md

 ## Member storage quota control commands

-You can see existing member storage quota setting or usage by the `member quota list` and `member quota usage` command.
-If you need to update member quota, use the `member quota update` command.
-The command `member quota update` receives CSV input for bulk updating storage quota setting.
+You can see existing member storage quota setting or usage by the `dropbox team member quota list` and `dropbox team member quota usage` command.
+If you need to update member quota, use the `dropbox team member quota update` command.
+The command `dropbox team member quota update` receives CSV input for bulk updating storage quota setting.

 | Command                                                                                                           | Description                    |
 |-------------------------------------------------------------------------------------------------------------------|--------------------------------|